fassko/fassko.github.io/_posts/2020-11-22-swiftui-modal.md

   }
 ```

-Using this approach, we are sure that this variable belongs only to these two views.
+Using this approach, we are sure that this variable only belongs to these two views.
 It is more straightforward to test and debug.

 ## Multiple sheets on one SwiftUI view

 Now we know how to present a modal view, but how can we show multiple modal views?

-Imagine, we would like to present from the primary app view information about the app and the settings view.
+Imagine we would like to present information about the app and the settings view from the primary app view.

-We can do it using these two approaches:
+We can do this using these two approaches:

 * using multiple sheets presenting functions;
 * using `Identifiable` enum to keep the state of the currently shown sheet.